Syahmi Safari

-Muhammad Syahmi bin Safari (born 5 February 1998) is a Malaysian professional footballer who plays as a defender for Malaysia Super League club Johor Darul Ta'zim and the Malaysia national team.
-He plays mainly as a right-back but also can deploy as a right winger.
+Muhammad Syahmi bin Safari (born 5 February 1998) is a Malaysian professional footballer who plays as a full-back for Malaysia Super League club Johor Darul Ta'zim and the Malaysia national team.

 Club career

 Early life

 Born and raised in Kuala Selangor, Syahmi was in the Selangor's youth team at the age of 17, having arrived from local side Bukit Jalil Sport School and Harimau Muda C.

 Selangor

 Syahmi was a key player for Selangor President Cup and Academy, making 46 appearances and scoring two goals.
 In December 2016, Selangor head coach, P. Maniam confirmed that Syahmi would be definitely promoted to Selangor's first team.
 Syahmi marked his debut and play 90 minutes of a 2–0 win against Penang in Super League match.
 On 4 February 2017, Syahmi scored his first Super League goal (and his first goal with Selangor's first team) against PKNS FC, which Selangor lost 5–3.